yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 ### Create Component from Layer

 Creates a Master Component from the selected layer.
-The selected layer becomes an Instance of the new Master Component.
+The selected layer then becomes an Instance of the new Master Component.

-### Replace With Component
+### Replace with Component

-Replace the selected layers with an Instance of a Component in the document.
+Replaces the selected layers with an Instance of a Component in the document.

 ## License